keithmburu/courses/2022-ml/labs/lab5.md

 3. Find the slack vectors.
 In `find_slack()` return a set of indices of all slack vectors.
 There are two cases: when instances are on the wrong side of the margin and when instances are within the margin.
 Implement the case for an instance within the margin.
 The first case is already implemented.

-This lab will be graded based on passing the unit tests.
+This lab will be graded based on passing the unit tests and correctness.
 Place your name in the first comment line of your code.